brendanhorsley/stock_analysis/README.md

 One con of refactoring code is that it is time-consuming.
 Unless the code was likely going to be used for much larger data sets, the value of refactoring might not have been worth it.
+The noticable benefits of refactoring can only be seen by the coder in terms of small improvements of readiblity unless the data size grows significantly.